akrisanov/docstring-verifier/README.md

 ### AI-Powered Descriptions

-When **Quick Fixes** add missing parameters, returns, or exceptions, the extension can use AI to generate smart descriptions instead of "TODO" placeholders.
+When **Quick Fixes** add missing parameters (DSV102), the extension can use AI to generate smart descriptions instead of "TODO" placeholders.

 **Requirements:**